sharon-launchcode/sharon-launchcode.github.io/README.md

 ##### Accessibility Note: opacity is used to hide the file input instead of visibility: hidden or display: none, because assistive technology interprets the latter two styles to mean the file input isn't interactive.
 ##### https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/file

-### W3C SChools -- who really have provided me with many lessons beyond the ones I used in this project -- you ROCK!
+### W3C SChools -- these are only a few of the many, many resources I've used from you -- you ROCK!
 #### https://www.w3schools.com/default.asp

 ##### How To - Autocomplete